-The fund follows our standard for sustainable investments, which includes refraining from investing in companies that violate international norms and conventions.
-This includes human rights, labor rights and international law, corruption and economic crime, serious climate and environmental damage, and controversial weapons (landmines, cluster and nuclear weapons).
-We also exclude companies whose turnover from the production and/or distribution of tobacco, weapons, alcohol, gambling, pornography, cannabis, fossil fuels, and companies with large fossil reserves exceeds 5 percent.
+The Fund follows our standard for sustainable investments, which means, among other things, that we refrain from investing in companies that are in breach of international standards and conventions.
+These include human rights, labour law and international law, corruption and financial crime, serious climate and environmental damage, and controversial weapons (land mines, cluster munitions and nuclear weapons).
+We also exclude companies where more than 5 percent of their sales comes from the production and/or distribution of fossil fuels, tobacco, weapons, alcohol, gambling, pornography, cannabis or companies with large fossil reserves.

-The asset classes in which fund assets may be invested are transferable securities, derivative instruments, fund units, and credit institution accounts.
-No more than ten percent of the fund's value may be invested in fund units.
-The fund mainly invests in equities and may use derivative instruments and OTC derivatives to streamline management.
-Streamlining management refers to trading in derivative instruments aimed at reducing costs and risks in management.
+The assets may be invested in transferable securities, derivative instruments, fund units and also in accounts with credit institutions.
+The Fund may invest no more than ten percent of the value in fund units.
+The Fund mainly invests in equities and may use derivative instruments and OTC derivates to streamline management.
+Streamlining management refers to such trading in derivative instruments that aims to reduce costs and risks in management.